cryptomator/cryptomator.github.io/_i18n/enterprise_en.md

     description: >
       Use CryptoLib for encrypting and decrypting data according to <a href="/security/architecture">Cryptomator's encryption scheme</a>.
       <ul>
-        <li>Encrypt and decrypt Cryptomator compatible data directly retrieved from the cloud
+        <li>Encrypt and decrypt Cryptomator vaults directly retrieved from the cloud
         <li>Suitable for accessing the cloud directly without synchronization, e.g. in apps for Android™
-        <li>High-level API functions for en- and decryption
+        <li>High-level API functions for encryption and decryption
         <li>Java 7+ compatible
       </ul>
     url: https://github.com/cryptomator/cryptolib